When Anger Feels Scary

 My own struggles with anger help me understand this better.

-Often, when I feel anger, something about that feeling is helping me know about a need I have that I may be struggling to recognize.
-Needs may go unexpressed when we struggle to feel safe navigating angry feelings to begin with.
 Sometimes we’ve had little experience with seeing positive things come when we assert ourselves.
 Understandably, this can make us feel cautious about being assertive at all.

 At times, taking a risk to be assertive in the healthiest way I can find takes all of the emotional energy I can muster.
 Don’t we all have a point at which the need for assertiveness in a situation drains too much energy and goes beyond what we can manage?
 Maybe we all have a different level of capacity for that.